darrenleeweber/streaming_metrics/README.md

    - TBD: streaming algorithm for median age, with constant memory footprint, e.g. see
    - https://stats.stackexchange.com/questions/346/what-is-a-good-algorithm-for-estimating-the-median-of-a-huge-read-once-data-set
    - https://stackoverflow.com/questions/4662292/scala-median-implementation
+   - see notes below and code in `medianOptions.scala`

 Notes on the code:
  - for prototype purposes an ease of command line use, all the code is in one script file